AdobeDocs/experience-manager-65.en/help/sites-administering/curl.md

 cURL is a well-established and widely-used tool for getting or sending data using the URL syntax and was originally released in 1997.
 The name cURL originally meant "see URL."

 Because of the RESTful nature of the Sling framework upon which AEM is built, most tasks can be reduced to a URL call, which can be executed with cURL.
-[Content manipulation tasks](/help/sites-administering/curl.md#common-content-manipulation-aem-curl-commands) such as activating pages, and starting workflows as well as [operational tasks](/help/sites-administering/curl.md#common-operational-aem-curl-commands) such as package management and managing users can be automated using cURL.
+[Content manipulation tasks](/help/sites-administering/curl.md#common-content-manipulation-aem-curl-commands) such as activating pages, and starting workflows and [operational tasks](/help/sites-administering/curl.md#common-operational-aem-curl-commands) such as package management and managing users can be automated using cURL.
 In addition you can [create your own cURL](/help/sites-administering/curl.md#building-a-curl-ready-aem-command) commands for most tasks in AEM.

 >[!NOTE]
 >